 - To get that restaurant taste, increase the salt a little bit, and cook over very high heat.
 These sweet tasting pea tips will balance the salt so no added sugar is needed

-Make sure your pea tips are thoroughly washed and picked through for tough stems.
+Make sure your snow pea leaves/tips are thoroughly washed and picked through for tough stems.

 Heat the oil in a large wok over high heat.
 Add the garlic and stir for a couple of seconds before adding the pea tips.